Obama budget makes cybersecurity a growing U.S. priority

 Intelligence officials said last month that cyber attacks and espionage have supplanted terrorism as the top security threat facing the United States, and military officials sounded the alarm as well.

-“Lock your doors,” Air Force General Robert Kelher told space and cyber industry executives at a conference in Colorado on Tuesday night.
+“Lock your doors,” Air Force General Robert Kehler told space and cyber industry executives at a conference in Colorado on Tuesday.
 “Someone from halfway around the world is trying to get into your network looking to steal what you are developing.”

+The Pentagon said the spending would be used to beef up U.S. defenses against increasing cyber attacks, as well as boosting its offensive capabilities.

+The Stuxnet computer virus, which was discovered in 2010 after it was used to attack a uranium enrichment facility in Iran, is widely believed to have been developed by the United States and Israel.

 The administration is making cybersecurity a priority at a time when it is cutting back or holding the line on spending across wide swaths of the government.